101 Cooking For Two

 Step-by-Step Instructions

-• Trim about 1 ยฝ pounds of chicken.
-If using skinless boneless chicken breasts, cut them into serving-size pieces.
-You may use skinless chicken thighs if you wish.
+• Trim about 1½ pounds of skinless chicken.
+If using boneless breasts, cut into serving-size pieces.
+Thighs may not need cutting

 chicken breasts trimmed into chunks

-• In a medium bowl, ยฝ cup of ketchup, ยผ cup of soy sauce (low sodium preferred), ยผ cup of honey, four cloves crushed garlic, ยผ teaspoon red pepper flakes (optional), and ยฝ teaspoon basil (optional) whisk together.
+• In a medium bowl whisk together ½ cup of ketchup, ¼ cup of soy sauce (low sodium preferred), ¼ cup of honey, four cloves of crushed garlic, ¼ teaspoon red pepper flakes (optional), and ½ teaspoon basil (optional).

 whisking sauce ingredient in a white bowl

-• Spread the chicken across the bottom of a 2-quart or larger crock pot coated with PAM cooking spray.
-Add the sauce and mix.
+• Spread the chicken across the bottom of a 2-quart or larger crock pot coated with PAM or nonstick spray.
+Pour the sauce over the chicken and stir to coat.

 pouring sauce over raw chicken in crock pot

-• If you want a thicker sauce, in a small bowl, make a cornstarch slurry by mixing 1 tablespoon of cornstarch with 2 tablespoons of cool water until smooth.
-Add to the crock pot and mix well during the last hour of cooking.
+• Optional: For a thicker sauce, mix 1 tablespoon of cornstarch with 2 tablespoons of water to form a slurry, and stir it in during the last hour of cooking.

 mixing corn starch into a slurry